-Zechariah didn’t believe that he and his wife could have a child even though God had promised that it would happen.
-Fast forward just over 9 months and at the circumcision ceremony of his son (you know, the one that he didn’t believe they could have!) he insists on calling him John’ (the angel had said to call him this).
+At first, Zechariah hadn’t believed that he and his wife could have a child, even when God promised that it would happen.
+Fast forward just over 9 months and at the circumcision ceremony of his son (you know, the one that he didn’t believe they could have!) he insists on calling him John’ (the angel had said to call the baby this).

 Zechariah had been unable to speak since his encounter with the angel in the temple and so his wife Elizabeth had announced that their son would be called John.
-The others who were there were surprised because there was no one in their family by that name, they had been expecting the baby to be named Zechariah after his father.
+The others who were there were surprised because there was no one in their family by that name and they had probably been expecting the baby to be named Zechariah after his father.